kovercc/local_pgadmin/README.md

 ## Requirements

-Before starting, you need configure and run [local Traefik](https://github.com/kovercc/local_traefik).
-PgAdmin is just one of the clients of local Traefik.
+Before starting, you need to configure and run [local Traefik](https://github.com/kovercc/local_traefik).
+PgAdmin is one of the clients of the local Traefik.

 ## Configure environment